PoCInnovation/Workshops/software/33.C#/README.md

 - [Exception handling](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/exceptions/)
 - [Avalonia application lifetimes](https://docs.avaloniaui.net/docs/concepts/application-lifetimes)

-## Step 5 - Keep it simple 🎯
+## Step 5 - End of Part 1 Verification ✅

 ### 📑 **Description**:

 For this first part, we prioritize simplicity and understanding of basic concepts rather than complex architecture.
 This approach allows you to focus on learning C# and Avalonia without being distracted by advanced patterns.

-### 📌 **Tasks**:
+### 📌 **Verification Checklist**:

-- Store everything in a single list/collection in the code-behind or a simple view model
+- ✅ Store everything in a single list/collection in the code-behind or a simple view model
-- Avoid repositories, services, or dependency injection for this part
+- ✅ Avoid repositories, services, or dependency injection for this part
-- Focus on the proper functioning of basic features
+- ✅ Focus on the proper functioning of basic features

 ### ✔️ **Part 1 complete when**: